 Not to scare you but an average mattress can contain tens of thousands of dust mites (gross, I’m going to save you from the images), so if you don’t clean your mattress as often as recommended, your bed can become the dirtiest and germ-packed item in your house.

-To note: beds that are memory foam and latex are more naturally resistant to dust mites.
+To note: If you have read our best mattress guide you’ll be glad to know that memory foam and latex are more naturally resistant to dust mites.

 This is because your mattress is exposed regularly to a lot of dead skin flakes, drool, sweat, hair and skin oil, faecal matter (especially if you tend to sleep naked), and other nasty bodily fluids.